Jinder Mahal

-Yuvraj Singh Dhesi (born July 19, 1986) is a Canadian professional wrestler currently signed to WWE, where he performs on the NXT brand, under the ring name Jinder Mahal, as the leader of Indus Sher.
+Yuvraj Singh Dhesi (born July 19, 1986) is a Canadian professional wrestler.
+He is performing on the independent circuit under his real name, stylized as Raj Dhesi.
+He is best known for his tenures in WWE, where he performed under the ring name Jinder Mahal and is a former one-time WWE Champion, WWE United States Champion, and two-time WWE 24/7 Champion.

-Having started his career on the independent circuit, Mahal joined WWE in 2010 and made his debut on the company's main roster the following year.
+Having started his career on the independent circuit, Dhesi joined WWE in 2010 and made his debut as Jinder Mahal on the company's main roster the following year.
 After a short-lived alliance with his kayfabe brother-in-law The Great Khali, he formed the stable 3MB with fellow wrestlers Heath Slater and Drew McIntyre, before he and McIntyre were released from the company in 2014.
-Mahal returned to WWE in 2016 with a drastically improved physique and received a push, culminating in him capturing the WWE Championship from Randy Orton in April 2017, making him the 50th WWE Champion and the first of Indian descent.
-His reign lasted approximately six months, and he would then go on to win the WWE United States Championship at WrestleMania 34 in 2018 and the WWE 24/7 Championship twice in 2019.
+He returned to WWE in 2016 with a drastically improved physique and received a push in 2017, culminating in him becoming the 50th WWE Champion and the first of Indian descent.

 Early life

-Yuvraj Singh Dhesi was born on July 19, 1986 in Calgary, Alberta, Canada.
-He is of Indian Punjabi Sikh descent.
+Yuvraj Singh Dhesi was born in Calgary on July 19, 1986.
+He is of Indian (Punjabi) Sikh descent.
 He holds a business degree in communications and culture from the University of Calgary.
 His uncle, Gama Singh, was considered a legendary wrestling villain in the original Stampede Wrestling and wrestled around the world (and briefly for the WWF, now WWE) in the 1980s.